-Any offer of a place maybe withdrawn if it is discovered that misleading information has been provided in order to secure an offer e.g. place of residence or in relation to sibling connections.
+Any offer of a place may be withdrawn if it is discovered that it has been offered in error, has not been accepted within a reasonable period, or it is established that misleading information has been provided in order to secure an offer e.g. place of residence or in relation to sibling connections.